Skip to main content

 Context Legitimizes the Outreach

-In France, the first question a decision-maker asks upon receiving a prospecting email is: “Why are you contacting me now?”
-Intent signals immediately answer that question.
+In France, the first question a decision-maker silently asks when they open a prospecting email is: “Why are you contacting me now?”
+Intent signals answer that question before they finish the subject line.

-“I noticed you just hired a CTO” is not cold outreach.
-It is a contextualized contact that shows you’ve done your homework.
-French decision-makers respect that approach.
+“I noticed you just hired a CTO” isn’t cold outreach.
+It’s a contextualized contact that signals you’ve done some work before writing.
+French decision-makers respond to that.
+The approach doesn’t feel like spray-and-pray; it feels like someone paying attention.

 Lower Volume Is an Advantage